alexeyinkin/dart-progress/README.md

 ### Tracking progress as a double value

 Use `DoubleProgressUpdater` and `DoubleProgressFuture` if your progress measures as `double` and not `int`.

+If your progress is from 0 to 1, use `DoubleProgressUpdater.normalized()` convenience constructor.
+It's also defined for `IntProgressUpdater` but makes less sense there.

 ### Tracking intermediate data in addition to the progress